mediation is not an extension of litigation

 You need to have a full understanding of your client’s current position.

-In financial matters this includes all relevant financial information.
+In financial matters, this includes all relevant financial information.
 There are different ways of gathering this information, depending on the sophistication of the client.
-The financial statement is often a valuable tool.
+A financial statement is often a valuable tool.

 In parenting matters information about party’s work arrangements, child care arrangements, any flexibility options available, the routine of the children and activities they engage in, will be important.